An expedition in one of the most splendid regions of Antarctica, Drygalski Mountains

 Your expedition leader is a polar guide of the Polar Experience team (see description above).
 He is a French-speaking, Dutch speaking and English-speaking IPGA - International Polar Guide Association polar guide who is very experienced in polar environments and in group management.

 He represents Expeditions Unlimited with the group, our partners and local authorities.
 He makes the decisions necessary for the smooth running of the expedition.
-His authority is preponderant and unavoidable.
+His authority is absolute and inescapable.
 You will have to respect its decisions as well as those taken collectively.

-And throughout the program, we will draw on other local skills as needed.
-Finally, we will have access to a very experienced weather router and a doctor specializing in cold and isolated environments H24.
+And throughout the program, we will rely on other local skills as needed.
+Finally, we will have access to H24 very experienced and personalized weathter forecast services and a doctor specialized in cold and isolated environments.

 For unpredictable reasons at this stage, like adverse weather conditions, insufficient physical condition of participants, insufficient competencies of participants related to the intended activities, your guide may decide to adjust the intended program and/or activities.
 At all times, his decision will be final on all matters likely to affect the safety and well-being of the trip.